Salimer/COMMENTDISH-project/README.md

 Future changes:
-- improve score box responsiveness
+- Add animations and transitions
 - Add more styles and colors

 <p align="right">(<a href="#readme-top">back to top</a>)</p>